transferwise/pipelinewise/docs/connectors/taps/twilio.rst

     # Destination (Target) - Target properties
     # Connection details should be in the relevant target YAML file
     # ------------------------------------------------------------------------------
-    target: "postgres_dwh"                         # ID of the target connector where the data will be loaded
+    target: "snowflake"                        # ID of the target connector where the data will be loaded
     batch_size_rows: 20000                     # Batch size for the stream to optimise load performance
     stream_buffer_size: 0                      # In-memory buffer size (MB) between taps and targets for asynchronous data pipes
     default_target_schema: "twilio"            # Target schema where the data will be loaded